 So, what’s a founder to do?

 The good news is that at SeedLegals we’ve automated everything you’ll need close your round on one platform.
-And there are 3 things you can do right now to make sure you get (at least) part of the investment in before Christmas.
+And there are 3 things you can do right now to make sure you get your investment over the line before 31st March.

-3 ways to close your investment in under 1 week:
+3 ways to ensure you close your investment before the tax year end:

 - Receive cash now from your existing investors but do the actual funding round next year by creating a SeedFast ( ~ 1 day), or